CormacStone/Platformer/README.md

 # Platformer

-## Creating a platformer because why not
+### Creating a platformer because why not
+I am going to make a platformer because it sounds like fun and could be an interesting challenge.

 yeah i dont have a name yet

 i should probably think of one